The Glass Castle (2017 film): Plot

-As a child, Jeannette Walls lives a nomadic life with her painter mother Rose, her intelligent but irresponsible father Rex, older sister Lori, and younger brother Brian.
+As a child, Jeannette Walls lives a nomadic life with her painter mother Rose Mary, intelligent but irresponsible father Rex, older sister Lori, and younger brother Brian.
 While cooking unsupervised, Jeannette is severely burned.
-At the hospital, a doctor and social worker question her home life, but Rex distracts the staff and escapes with Jeannette.
+At a local hospital, a doctor and social worker question Jeannette's home life, but Rex distracts the staff and escapes with her.
 The family leaves town, and Jeannette is enchanted by Rex’s plans for the family’s dream house, a glass castle.

 The family soon includes Jeannette’s infant sister Maureen, and remains on the move for years, eventually relocating to a dilapidated house in Utah.
-Jeannette nearly drowns when a drunk Rex aggressively teaches her to swim.
-He assaults the lifeguard, forcing the family – now pursued by the law and with no money – to go to Welch, West Virginia, where the children meet their grandparents and uncle Stanley.
-Rex moves his family into a ramshackle house in the wilderness, living without running water, gas, or electricity.
+After Jeannette nearly drowns when a drunk Rex aggressively teaches her to swim, the latter assaults a lifeguard, forcing the family – now pursued by the law and with no money – to go to Welch, West Virginia, where the children meet their grandmother Erma and uncle Stanley.

+Rex moves the family into a ramshackle house in the wilderness, living without running water, gas, or electricity.
 When the family has not eaten in days, Rex takes their remaining money to buy food, but returns home drunk after a fight.
-Sewing up his wound, Jeannette asks him to stop drinking, and Rex ties himself to his bed, successfully enduring withdrawal.
-He lands a job as a construction worker and the family enjoys a comfortable Christmas.
+Sewing up his wound, Jeannette asks him to stop drinking, so he ties himself to his bed, successfully enduring withdrawal.
+Rex lands a job as a construction worker, so the family enjoys a comfortable Christmas.

-The parents attend the funeral of Rose’s mother in Texas, leaving the children with their grandparents in Welch.
+The parents attend the funeral of Rose Mary's mother in Texas, leaving the children with their grandparents in Welch.
 The sisters discover Erma sexually assaulting Brian and attack her, but are pulled away by Stanley.
 When their parents return, Rex refuses to listen to his children about the incident.
-The family returns home and he resumes drinking, leading to a violent altercation with Rose.
-Jeannette is unable to convince her mother to leave Rex, and the siblings promise to care for each other and escape their poverty.
+The family head home as Rex resumes drinking, leading to a violent altercation with Rose Mary.
+Jeannette is unable to convince her mother to leave him, and the siblings promise to care for each other and escape their poverty.